 The Chamber’s war against overtime pay does not stop there.
 It currently supports the Working Families Flexibility Act, a bill which would enable employers to avoid providing overtime pay by offering comp time instead.

-Companies lobby against worker protections through the U.S. Chamber of Commerce, thereby opposing popular safety measures without sullying their brand names.
-When they are successful, this enables the companies to skimp on expenditures to protect their workers, thereby burdening employees with additional safety risks and future costs of health care.
+Companies often lobby against worker protections through the U.S. Chamber of Commerce, thereby opposing popular safety measures without sullying their brand names.
+When they are successful, this enables the companies to skimp on expenditures to protect their workers, thereby potentially placing their employees in harm’s way.